gbrunton/CacheRepository/README.md

 This would load all 5000000 entities into memory which may be or may not be what you want.

+We can customize the dynamic "GetAll" sql but adding CustomEntitySql for a given entity type.

 ```c#
 var config = new SqlRepositoryConfigBuilder(connection)
 	.AddCustomEntitySql<Blog>("Select Top 100 * From Blog")